-The Universal Relay Low/High Voltage Disconnect is a low cost, Microprocessor controlled controller designed for the DIY (Do It Yourselfer).
+The "Universal Relay" Low/High Voltage Disconnect is a low cost, Microprocessor controlled controller designed for the system builder and the DIY (Do It Yourselfer).

 Function/Operation:

 LVD/HVC Mode: With the LVD/HVD jumper ON, it acts as a Low Voltage Disconnect/High Voltage Connect.
 When battery voltage rises above the High trip/set points, it will activate external relays to connect sources, loads and/or alarms.
 When battery voltage drops below the Low trip/set points, it will deactivate external relays to disconnect sources, loads and/or alarms.